revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <blockquote>

 JUnit is more often used by developers to implement unit tests in JAVA.
-It is designed for unit testing that is more of a coding process and not a testing process.
-However, many testers and QA engineers use JUnit for unit testing.
+It is designed for unit testing that is more of a coding process and not a testing process.However, many testers and QA engineers use JUnit for unit testing.

 JUnit is used because: